Who we are

-Together with our research partner, the UCL Institute of Child Health (ICH), we form the UK’s only academic biomedical research centre specialising in paediatrics.
+Together with our research partner, the UCL Great Ormond Street Institute of Child Health, we host the UK’s only paediatric National Institute for Health Research (NIHR) Biomedical Research Centre (BRC).

 Since its formation in 1852, the hospital has been dedicated to children’s healthcare and to finding new and better ways to treat childhood illnesses.

 Great Ormond Street Hospital receives 242,694 outpatient visits and 42,112 inpatient visits every year (figures from 2021/22).
 Most of the children we care for are referred from other hospitals throughout the UK and overseas.
 There are over 60 different clinical specialties at GOSH; the UK's widest range of specialist health services for children on one site.
 More than half of our patients are referred to us from outside London and a small proportion come from overseas.
 GOSH is the largest paediatric centre in the UK for:

 - cardiac surgery - we are one of the largest heart transplant centres for children in the world